nim-lang/website/jekyll/_posts/2021-03-10-fusion-and-pattern-matching.md

     hello.
 Is string? true

-And matching tree structures of case objects (such as AST).
+And matching tree structures of case objects (such as an AST).
-For `enum` conforming to [nep1 style guide](https://nim-lang.org/docs/nep1.html#introduction-naming-conventions) naming conventions, you can omit the prefix entirely, leading to code that looks roughly like this:
+For `enum`, conforming to the [NEP1 style guide](https://nim-lang.org/docs/nep1.html#introduction-naming-conventions) naming conventions, you can omit the prefix entirely, leading to code that looks roughly like this: